MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 - Rebuild the platform (Right-click on the ``-configuration`` project and select :guilabel:`Build Module`)

-At this stage the MicroEJ Platform is connected to the BSP so you can build and program a MicroEJ Firmware (see :ref:`device_build`).
+At this stage the Platform is connected to the BSP so you can build and program a Firmware (see :ref:`device_build`).

 Add the Build and Run Scripts
 -----------------------------

-The final stage consists of adding the :ref:`Build Script <bsp_connection_build_script>`, to automate the build of a MicroEJ Firmware, and the :ref:`Run Script <bsp_connection_run_script>`, to automate the programming of a MicroEJ Firmware onto the device.
+The final stage consists of adding the :ref:`Build Script <bsp_connection_build_script>`, to automate the build of a Firmware, and the :ref:`Run Script <bsp_connection_run_script>`, to automate the programming of a MicroEJ Firmware onto the device.

 The `Platform Qualification Tools`_ provides examples of Build Script